metalbear-co/mirrord.dev/content/docs/overview/quick-start.md

 #### Configuration
 Use the Settings button in the status bar to open the settings menu.
 You can change the following parameters:
-- `Pod Namespace` - The namespace that the pod you want to impersonate exists in.
+- `Pod Namespace` - The namespace that the pod you want to impersonate exists in (default: "default").
-- `Agent Namespace` - The namespace to spawn the mirrord agent in.
+- `Agent Namespace` - The namespace to spawn the mirrord agent in (defaults to the same namespace as the pod).
+- `File Operations` - Enable or disable file operations (default: enabled).
+- `Invalid Certificates` - Enable to accept invalid certificates from the Kubernetes API (default: disabled).
+- `Traffic Stealing` - Enable to steal incoming traffic to the remote pod rather than mirror it (default: disabled).
+- `Remote DNS` - Enable to resolve DNS queries on the remote pod (default: enabled).
+- `Outgoing Traffic` - Enable to tunnel outgoing traffic through the remote pod (default: enabled).
+- `Include environment variables` - List of environment variables to import from the remote pod (default: *).
+- `Exclude environment variables` - List of environment variables to exclude from the remote pod (default: none).

 ### IntelliJ Plugin
 #### Installation